Programmers-Paradise/Member-Selection-Test/README.md

 7. Push your changes to your forked repository (`git push origin my-branch`).
 8. Create a pull request (PR) to merge your changes into the main repository.

-## Code of Conduct

-We expect all contributors to adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md).
-Please review it before making any contributions.

 ## Questions or Concerns